 At first, you may think that your partner is wrong.
 But then their words start to sink in so much, and all too often, that you start to wonder if there really is something wrong with you.
 [Read: Psychological manipulation – 16 signs and tactics real manipulators use]

-Gaslighting is pretty obvious from the outside.
+Gaslighting may seem pretty obvious from the outside.
 You won’t be able to notice it so much when it’s happening to you, even if you have a slight inkling that something isn’t right.
 But those around you will be able to see what’s going on.

 So, if your friends and family members have expressed concern about your partner and they’ve told you that they think you’re being exposed to gaslighting, you really should take notice.

-But, as a victim of manipulation, will you listen?
+But, as a victim who’s experiencing gaslighting, will you honestly listen to others?

 If your friends and family members have told you that they think something is wrong, you’re unlikely to listen if you’re really under your partner’s control.
 You’re so reliant upon your partner that you’d much rather isolate yourself away from your friends and family members instead.